Featured in tactical air control party

 "It came to my attention that there were multiple events that were happening.
 The commanders were aware of it.
 They were aware of the culture.
 So that's why I thought it was in the interests of the squadrons, the interests of the wing, and also the Air Force to bring in new commanders that can set the course right and lead these units in the future."

-The U.S. Air Force is hopeful it could have its first female battlefield airman this spring.
+The Air Force may get its first female battlefield airman this spring

-In written testimony before the Senate Armed Services subcommittee on personnel, Lt.
-Gen. Brian Kelly, deputy chief of staff for manpower, personnel and services, said one woman is making her way through the grueling challenges of Tactical Air Control Party (TACP) training.
+Lt.
+Gen. Brian Kelly, deputy chief of staff for manpower, personnel and services, said one woman is making her way through the grueling challenges of Tactical Air Control Party (TACP) training